Hunting Seasons & Regulations

 When is hunting season in my state?

 Season dates vary by state, species, and weapon type (archery, rifle, muzzleloader).
 Most deer seasons run from September through January, with archery seasons typically opening first and rifle seasons in November.
 Turkey spring seasons generally run April through May.
 Waterfowl seasons are set annually under federal frameworks and vary by flyway.
-We have detailed season date breakdowns for 10 states in our hunting section, with more being added.
+We have detailed season date breakdowns for every state in our hunting section.
 Always verify dates with your state wildlife agency before hunting — dates can change from year to year.

 Do I have to report my harvest?